alinex/alinex.github.io/index.md

 # Welcome

-To my small Alinex universe where I share my private test results and developments in web development and more.
+To my small Alinex universe where I share my private test results and developments from development and more.
 This is also a central place to share some of my latest node modules with you.

 <p class="text-right"><i>Alex</i></p>